-Bangalore, Feb 12: Wicketkeeper-batsman Dinesh Karthik says he was lucky to be caught in the dynamics of bidding to get a price of Rs.12.5 crore ($2.08 million) at the Indian Premier League-7 (IPL) auction here Wednesday.
+Bangalore, Feb 12 (IANS) Wicketkeeper-batsman Dinesh Karthik says he was lucky to be caught in the dynamics of bidding to get a price of Rs.12.5 crore ($2.08 million) at the Indian Premier League-7 (IPL) auction here Wednesday.

 Karthik, who talked to IANS on phone from the Bangalore airport while waiting to catch a flight for Chennai after playing in the Irani Trophy here, said he was expecting a decent price after his good showing in the last couple of IPL tournaments and also internationally -- but certainly not to be "so lucky" to get the second highest price tag after Yuvraj Singh's Rs.14 crore ($2.3 million).

 "When two or more teams bid for a player, anything can happen, and I am really happy with the windfall.
 I surely did not expect it, I just got lucky that Delhi Daredevils (DD) fought furiously for me," Karthik said.

 Surprisingly, Karthik was not retained by reigning champions Mumbai Indians.
 Yet, they had the opportunity to match DD's offer to retain him, but the price was beyond them in the overall context of team formation.
 The Mumbai team had snapped him up for $1 million in 2012.
 Mumbai may again go back to Ambati Rayudu to keep wickets as they did before Karthik joined them.

 He went into Wednesday's auction as one of the 16 marquee players and had three teams making a bid for him.
 Eventually, Delhi Daredevils outbid Sunrisers Hyderabad and Kolkata Knight Riders, who entered the bid after it crossed the Rs.10-crore mark.